Originally posted 2023-04-14 18:48:17.

 ‘Like does not go with like; boys go with girls and girls go with boys.’
 The corollary being ‘But it doesn’t really matter how the parties got to be as they are.’

-So, a ladyboy, that is, a ‘boy-become-girl,’ can be with a man and that will largely be accepted, especially if she’s passingly feminine; similarly a lesbian, that being ‘girl-become-boy’, can date women.
-In fact this latter may be better accepted since no penis is present and there is no risk to the girl’s virginity.
+So, a ladyboy, that is, a ‘boy-become-girl,’ can be with a man and that will largely be accepted, especially if she’s passingly feminine.
+Indeed if she is genuinely beautiful and many are, she may be regarded as a trophy — by other men, not necessarily by their wives.
+Similarly a lesbian, that being ‘girl-become-boy’, can date women.
+In fact this latter may be better accepted since no penis is present and there is no risk to the girl’s virginity, if intact.

-Obviously a homosexual ladyboy is not going to be interested in women, but just as obviously, a non-homosexual ladyboy might be.
+Obviously an androphilic ladyboy is not going to be interested in women, but just as obviously, a gynephilic ladyboy might be.
 If she has money, she might persuade a ‘fallen woman’ to partner her, but this is unlikely to be made public in either’s home area.
 In these cultures, young women and ladyboys share rooms all the time and all ladyboys have legions of female friends.
 That would immediately be called into question if the ladyboy made sexual advances towards these women.

-One result of this is that while Autogynephilic ladyboys are theoretically attracted to women, in practice they rarely get the opportunity and anyway, they know that the potential cost might be too high.
-Quaintly perhaps, this can cause them to predate on homosexual ladyboys.
+One result of this is that while some ladyboys are theoretically attracted to women, in practice they rarely get the opportunity and anyway, they know that the potential cost might be too high.
+Quaintly perhaps, this can cause them to predate on other, more feminine or submissive, ladyboys.

-At the same time, most Autogynephilic ladyboys do learn to enjoy being penetrated anally and many make it their preferred avenue for sex.
+At the same time, most ladyboys quickly learn to enjoy being penetrated anally and many make it their preferred avenue for sex.

 The change of focus

 The first is morphology.
-There are general, though not absolute rules that homosexuals will be: smaller, neotenous, lightly built, artistic, have feminine digit ratios and much else.
-Non-homosexuals will not cluster like this.
+There are general, though not absolute rules that Childhood onset individuals will be will be: smaller, neotenous, lightly built, artistic, have feminine digit ratios and much else.
+The adolescent onset type will not cluster like this.
 They can be tall, heavy, bigger-boned and tend to be more studied in their performance of femininity.

 The second is age of appearance.
-One presents around the age of four to five and the other from about sixteen up.
-This is not a scale of variation, they are two completely separate phenomena.
-One study specifically remarked on this dichotomy, which surprised the authors.
-They apparently did not realise that this difference in age of onset classified one group as conforming to the DSM Early/Childhood Onset Gender Dysphoria profile and the other to the Adolescent/Adult form.
-These are of course, consistent with homosexual and non-homosexual types respectively.
+Childhood onset individuals present around the age of four to five and the Adolescents from about sixteen up.
+This is not a scale of variation, they are two completely separate cohorts.
+One study specifically remarked on this dichotomy, which surprised the authors, whom I spoke to.

 When I was in my sophomore year, something strange happened regarding my personality which I could not comprehend.
 It’s not just that my voice changed, new hair started to grow, and inevitable pimples began to appear.
 I loved to mingle with my girl classmates, rather than the boys.
 I loved to be with them most of the time…it was the very beginning of my transition period regarding my gender identity.